Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 be a strong indicator of the legitimacy of a project.

 For example, if a project has received a
-[AXIACoin Foundation Grant](https://github.com/axia-tech/Open-Grants-Program), this is an indication that the project is indeed building on the AXIACoin ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.
+[AXIA Foundation Grant](https://github.com/axia-tech/Open-Grants-Program), this is an indication that the project is indeed building on the AXIA ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.

-And AXIACoin Foundation is not the only entity in the ecosystem that gives grants.
-There are other reputable teams in the ecosystem that have developed platforms or prospective parachains and give grants for projects to build on or expand their project.
-These are also indicators that a project is committed to building on the broader AXIACoin ecosystem.
+And AXIA Foundation is not the only entity in the ecosystem that gives grants.
+There are other reputable teams in the ecosystem that have developed platforms or prospective allychains and give grants for projects to build on or expand their project.
+These are also indicators that a project is committed to building on the broader AXIA ecosystem.

-Or receiving funding from VCs that you trust and are known to be involved with other reputable AXIACoin projects can also be a good indicator.
+Or receiving funding from VCs that you trust and are known to be involved with other reputable AXIA projects can also be a good indicator.
 Or participating in the [Substrate Builders Program](https://www.substrate.io/builders-program/).

 **However**, claiming such associations and having them is not always the same thing. **You always